feross/feross.org/README.md

 Hi, I'm Feross Aboukhadijeh and this is the source code for my blog, [https://feross.org](https://feross.org).
 Feel free to browse the source, fork, and [ask me questions](https://twitter.com/feross).

+## Blog design

+If you fork this, **please create your own blog design**, don't use mine.
+I don't want to see fifty other blogs that look the same as mine.
+Thanks for understanding!

 ## How it's built